coreyhulen/coreyhulen.github.io/about.md

 * 20060271583 (11/30/2006) - Dimension member sliding in online analytical processing
 * 20060161596 (7/20/2006) - Method and system for synchronizing multiple user revisions to a balanced scorecard
 * 20060161471 (7/20/2006) - System and method for multi-dimensional average-weighted banding status and scoring
+* 13/287985 (11/1/2011) - Tools And Techniques For Extracting Knowledge From Unstructured Data Retrieved From Personal Data Sources
+* 13/353237 (1/1/2012) - System & Method for Supporting Natural Language Queries and Requests Against a User’s Personal Data Cloud
+* 13566476 (8/1/2012) - Method and Apparatus for Enhancing a Calendar View on a Device

 Books
 -----